 Vitamin D

+A study in PubMed found that 95% of people who suffer from acne have vitamin D deficiency [3].
 Did you know?
-Every root cause of acne is in some way connected to vitamin D. People who don’t or can’t get enough sun exposure can use vitamin D supplements.
+Every root cause of acne is connected to vitamin D. People who don’t or can’t get enough sun exposure can use vitamin D supplements.

 Pro tip: use multivitamins that contain vitamin D3, as this is the body’s preferred form of vitamin D.

-Note: If you suffer from hormonal acne, don’t overdo vitamin D intake, as it’s the primary hormone that stimulates testosterone, which causes hormonal flares up.
+Note: If you suffer from hormonal acne, don’t overdo vitamin D intake, as it’s the primary hormone that stimulates testosterone, which causes hormonal flares.

 Zinc